Large-scale transformation. Operating model redesign. Technology programmes meant to shift performance, not just modernise it.

 Reduced unplanned IT initiatives by 65% in six months.
 Governance programme operated under Federal Reserve scrutiny.

-Guest lecturer at Ivey Business School and other leading business schools, across MBA and MSc programmes.
-Bringing real-world complexity into the classroom without stripping out the nuance that makes it useful.
+Guest speaker at Ivey Business School and other leading executive education programmes.
+Bringing real-world complexity into the room without stripping out the nuance that makes it useful.

 The issue is that their structures do not support it.
 If you are dealing with AI, transformation, or structural change that is not delivering as expected, it is worth a direct conversation.